Output Files

 chr1 chr1_left chr1_right ref_paf_resolved_paths left+,bridge_good+,right+ 2 8 6 branching,high_degree fillable 4 4 no no

 Listing 6.
 Example applied gapfilled FASTA output.
-With --apply, fillable paths insert graph sequence and trim the right flank by the terminal GFA overlap; unresolved junctions use fallback N gaps.
+With --apply --reviewed-plan, accepted fillable paths insert graph sequence and trim the right flank by the terminal GFA overlap; unresolved or unaccepted junctions use fallback N gaps.

 >chr1 contigs=2 filled_gaps=1 fallback_gaps=0 fill_bp=4 fallback_gap_bp=0 trimmed_bp=4